roblatour/OMVBackup/README.md

 4. Directly or remotely sign onto the OMV machine's command line.
 If you sign in as root prefixing the commands below with sudo is not required.

-5. If you don't already have 7zip installed, then it will need to be installed:\n sudo apt update\n sudo apt install p7zip-full\n
+5. If you don't already have 7zip installed, then it will need to be installed:/n sudo apt update/n sudo apt install p7zip-full/n

-6. If you don't already have wget installed, then it will need to be installed:\n sudo apt update\n sudo apt-get install wget\n
+6. If you don't already have wget installed, then it will need to be installed:/n sudo apt update/n sudo apt-get install wget/n

-7. Create a directory in which the shell file will be stored for example:\n mkdir backupRoutine\n
+7. Create a directory in which the shell file will be stored for example:/n mkdir backupRoutine/n

-8. Add the backup shell found in this repository into the directory created in the step above\n cd backupRoutines\n wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/master/createBackup.sh\n
+8. Add the backup shell found in this repository into the directory created in the step above/n cd backupRoutines/n wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/master/createBackup.sh/n

-9. Edit the file createBackup.sh\n
+9. Edit the file createBackup.sh/n
-    as outlined in the comments:\n
+    as outlined in the comments:/n
-    \n
+    /n
-	 change the values for:\n
+	 change the values for:/n
-	  BACKUP_DRIVE_ID\n
+	  BACKUP_DRIVE_ID/n
-	  BACKUP_DRIVE_NAME\n
+	  BACKUP_DRIVE_NAME/n
-	  BACKUP_DIRECTORY\n
+	  BACKUP_DIRECTORY/n
-	\n
+	/n
-	 optionally change the values for:\n
+	 optionally change the values for:/n
-	  BACKUP_FILENAME\n
+	  BACKUP_FILENAME/n
-	  COMPRESS_IMAGE\n
+	  COMPRESS_IMAGE/n
-	  COMPRESSION_LEVEL\n
+	  COMPRESSION_LEVEL/n
-	  REMOVE_UNCOMPRESSED_IMAGE_WHEN_COMPRESSED_IMAGE_HAS_BEEN_CREATED\n
+	  REMOVE_UNCOMPRESSED_IMAGE_WHEN_COMPRESSED_IMAGE_HAS_BEEN_CREATED/n
-    \n
+    /n
-    note: the file createBackup.sh may be edited with the following command:\n sudo nano createBackup.sh\n
+    note: the file createBackup.sh may be edited with the following command:/n sudo nano createBackup.sh/n
-	  and when done press:\n
+	  and when done press:/n
-	   Ctrl-X\n
+	   Ctrl-X/n
-	   Y\n
+	   Y/n
-	   Enter\n
+	   Enter/n

-10. Set your system permissions to allow the shell file to be executed\n sudo +x createBackup.sh\n
+10. Set your system permissions to allow the shell file to be executed/n sudo +x createBackup.sh/n

-11. Depending on the capacity of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.\n
+11. Depending on the capacity of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete./n
-    For more information, please see the 'Testing Results' above.\n Accordingly, if you don't ssh in using root, then you will need to extend the sudo timeout limit to be long enough for the shell to run to completion.\n
+    For more information, please see the 'Testing Results' above./n Accordingly, if you don't ssh in using root, then you will need to extend the sudo timeout limit to be long enough for the shell to run to completion./n
-	To do this, you may issue the command:\n
+	To do this, you may issue the command:/n

-	sudo visudo -f /etc/sudoers.d/timeout\n
+	sudo visudo -f /etc/sudoers.d/timeout/n
-	snd in the file that opens up add / modify a line to read:\n
+	snd in the file that opens up add / modify a line to read:/n

-	Defaults timestamp_timeout=120\n
+	Defaults timestamp_timeout=120/n

-	and when done press:\n
+	and when done press:/n
-	   Ctrl-X\n
+	   Ctrl-X/n
-	   Y\n
+	   Y/n
-	   Enter\n
+	   Enter/n
-\n
+/n
-    Notes:\n
+    Notes:/n
-	 the 120 above refers to 120 minutes, as needed you may change this value\n this new timing will apply immediately and whenever you access your machine for whatever reason in the future\n
+	 the 120 above refers to 120 minutes, as needed you may change this value/n this new timing will apply immediately and whenever you access your machine for whatever reason in the future/n

 ## Manually running the backup